 One whose indications depend on the current generated in a coil revolving in the earth's magnetic field.

 (1) An air intake characterized by twin inlets, one on each side of the fuselage.
 (2) A type of balanced aileron in which the outer edges are noticeably larger than the control itself.
-See BALANCED CONTROL SURFACE and example Travel Air 4000.
+See BALANCED CONTROL SURFACE

 The movable part of a horizontal airfoil which controls the pitch of an aircraft, the fixed part being the STABILIZER.

 A hinged device on the rear portion of an aircraft wing combining the functions of an elevator and an aileron.
 Usually found on delta-wing aircraft, it can be moved in the same direction on either side of the aircraft to obtain longitudinal control, or differentially to obtain lateral control.
-Also see FLAPERON.
+Also, see FLAPERON.

 Emergency Locator Transmitter

-An aircraft's tail group, includes rudder and fin, and stabilizer and elevator.
+An aircraft's tail group includes rudder and fin, and stabilizer and elevator.
 Old French: empenner, to feather an arrow, from Latin penna, feather.

-Air traffic control services provided aircraft on IFR flight plans, generally by centers, when these aircraft are operating between departure and destination terminal areas.
+Air traffic control services provided aircraft on IFR flight plans, generally by centres, when these aircraft are operating between departure and destination terminal areas.
 When equipment, capabilities, and controller workload permit, certain advisory/assistance services may be provided to VFR aircraft.